nikramakrishnan/freetype-site/docs/ft2-type1_tables.md

 <h4>note</h4>

 The values returned are not pointers into the internal structures of the face, but are &lsquo;fresh&rsquo; copies, so that the memory containing them belongs to the calling application.
-This also enforces the `read-only` nature of these values, i.e., this function cannot be used to manipulate the face.
+This also enforces the &lsquo;read-only&rsquo; nature of these values, i.e., this function cannot be used to manipulate the face.

 &lsquo;value&rsquo; is a void pointer because the values returned can be of various types.